RAJKUMARSHRIVASH/PutHub/README.md

 # PutHub
-This is portfolio management system for the managers to manage their all projects.
+This is the portfolio management system for the managers to manage their all projects.
+## Features

+- Cross-platform
+- Responsive
+- CRUD
+- Roll-Based Access System
+- Login / Signup

+## Tech Stack

+**Framework:** Vite

+**Frontend:** React, typescript, CSS, HTML

+**Backend:** Python, Flask

 ## Folder Structure